Research Assistant | Youth Policy Team

-- Gathering and analyzing academic research and statistical data;
+- Gathering and analyzing academic and policy research; statistical data; and federal, state, and local policy or implementation information;

 - Conducting extensive web-based research;